Paynes Creek, California

-Paynes Creek is a census-designated place (CDP) in Tehama County, California.
+Paynes Creek is a census-designated place (CDP) in Tehama County, California, United States.
 It is 23 mi east of Red Bluff.
-Its ZIP code is 96075 and telephone prefixes follow (530-597-xxxx), which is shared with the town of Dales, about 9 mi to the west.
+Its ZIP code is 96075 and telephone prefixes follow (530-597-xxxx), which is shared with the town of Dales, approximately 9 mi to the west.
 Paynes Creek sits at an elevation of 1949 ft.
 The 2020 United States census reported Paynes Creek's population was 54.

 In late July 2024, the town of Paynes Creek was significantly impacted and partially destroyed by the Park Fire with no recorded fatalities.
 The town is currently evacuated and it is unknown when or if repopulation will begin.
 Paynes Creek remains a census-designated place.

 History

 A post office called Paynes Creek was established in 1890, and remained in operation until 1973.
 The town is named for the eponymous watercourse Payne's Creek.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 3.4 square miles (8.9 km^{2}), 99.96% of it land and 0.04% of it water.
+According to the United States Census Bureau, the CDP covers an area of 3.4 square miles (8.9 km^{2}), of which 99.96% is land and 0.04% is water.